Child Tax Benefit Payment Dates for 2021

 The CCB is a tax-free, monthly payment made to eligible Canadian families.
-If you are married or living common law with children, or are a single parent, you are eligible to receive the benefit for every child under the age of 18.
+If you are married or living common-law with children, or are a single parent, you are eligible to receive the benefit for every child under the age of 18.
 Previous incarnations of the CCB have had many names: baby bonus, family allowance, Child Tax Benefit, Canada Child Tax Benefit, but the purpose has remained the same – to help Canadian families with the cost of raising children.

 According to the CRA, 90% of Canadian families are receiving more money today, under the CCB.
 And while it’s difficult to make a definitive link, they claim that 334,000 fewer children were living in poverty in 2018 than in 2015, just three years previous.
-The Canada Child Benefit is an income tested benefit, which means that as a family’s net income increases, their monthly benefit goes down.
+The Canada Child Benefit is an income-tested benefit, which means that as a family’s net income increases, their monthly benefit goes down.

-In May 2020, the Canadian government utilized the CCB as a means to deliver much needed to relief to Canadian families, by providing a one-time payment increase of $300 for each child.
+In May 2020, the Canadian government utilized the CCB as a means to deliver much-needed relief to Canadian families, by providing a one-time payment increase of $300 for each child.
 In addition, they announced that any Canadians currently receiving CCB payments would continue to receive them through September 2020 if the CRA was unable to assess their tax return in time for the annual reset in July.
 The reason for this extension was due to the tax filing due date being bumped from April 30th to June 1st, 2020.